Iasa-Global/btabok/pages/competency_model/tsi.md

 | **CITA- Foundation** | -   The Learner shall be able to identify the current and latest trends in technology
 | **CITA -- Associate** | -   The Learner shall be able to assess and select the emerging technologies that suitable to meet organization and business objectives and goals
 | | -   The Learner shall have practical exposure to involve or assist the assessment and selection of emerging technologies for small organization
-| **CITA -- Specialist** | -   The Learner shall have work experience in assessing and selecting emerging technologies for large organization
+| **CITA -- Professional** | -   The Learner shall have work experience in assessing and selecting emerging technologies for large organization
 | | -   The Learner shall be aware how selected technology will affect legacy and future architecture
 | | -   The Learner shall be aware how to show value proposition of a technology innovation
-| **CITA -- Professional** | -   The Learner can demonstrate experience of proposing selected technology as business case for projects that provide value to a large organization
+| **CITA -- Distinguished** | -   The Learner can demonstrate experience of proposing selected technology as business case for projects that provide value to a large organization
 | | -   The Learner can demonstrate experience of deploying selected technology for a large organization
 | | -   The Learner is able to assess the dependency and impact(s) of accommodating new technology into existing architecture and future architecture.
 | | -   The Learner is able to manage the dependency and impact(s) of architectural changes